CAMeL-Lab/camel_morph/README.md

 To start working with the Camel Morph environment:

 1. Clone (download) this repository and unzip in a directory of your choice.
+2. Make sure that the following are installed using `pip install`: **Python 3.3** or newer, **NumPy 1.20** or newer, and **Pandas 1.4** or newer.
+3. Run all commands/scripts from the outer `camel_morph` directory.

+**For development purposes only:**

-2. Clone (download) a [fork](https://github.com/christios/camel_tools) of the Camel Tools repository.
+1. Clone (download) a [fork](https://github.com/christios/camel_tools) of the Camel Tools repository.
 The Camel Morph databases will currently only function using the latter instance of Camel Tools.
 The changes in this fork will eventually be integrated to the main Camel Tools library.
 Unzip in a directory of your choice.
-3. Make sure that the following are installed using `pip install`: **Python 3.3** or newer, **NumPy 1.20** or newer, and **Pandas 1.4** or newer.
-4. Set the `CAMEL_TOOLS_PATH` value to the path of the Camel Tools fork repository in the configuration file that you will be using (default configuration file `./configs/config_default.json` provided; see [Configuration File Structure](#configuration-file-structure) section).
+2. Set the `CAMEL_TOOLS_PATH` value to the path of the Camel Tools fork repository in the configuration file that you will be using (default configuration file `./configs/config_default.json` provided; see [Configuration File Structure](#configuration-file-structure) section).
-5. Run all commands/scripts from the outer `camel_morph` directory.

 For instructions on how to run the different scripts, see the below sections.